dannybarto/Pewlett-Hackard-Analysis/README.md

     > * Technique Leader: 4,504

      The results of the analysis are concerning due to the fact that there are 133,776 employees eligible for retirement in the near term and only 1,941 employees eligible for the mentorship program.
-This is quite a disparity.
+This is quite a disparity